-Now that I’m done with grad school, I’ve been working hard to get my health back on track, and I’m proud to say that I’ve made some great strides.
-From hitting the gym to eating cleaner (less inflammatory) foods, I feel stronger and healthier than I have in a long time.
-I completed a round of Whole30 shortly after graduation, and am now working toward a higher goal of balance and eating intuitively.
-Knowing what works well for me (protein, veggies) versus what doesn’t (gluten, sweeteners, legumes) has changed the way I fill my plate or look at a menu, and I’m excited to continue down this path.
+Now that I’m done with grad school, I’ve been working hard to get my health back on track.
+I’m proud to say that I’ve made some great strides!
+From hitting the gym to eating less inflammatory foods, I feel stronger and healthier than I have in a long time.
+I completed a round of Whole30 shortly after graduation, and am working toward a goal of balance and eating intuitively.
+Knowing what works well for me versus what doesn’t has changed the way I fill my plate or look at a menu, and I’m excited to continue down this path.

 Of course, in keeping up with the theme of balance, I have been especially excited to discover healthier restaurants in the Orlando area that cater to different dietary needs and restrictions.
 In today’s post, I’ll share some of my favorite finds for all of you local foodies (and visitors, too!). 🙂

 I discovered Fresh Kitchen in Waterford Lakes after a UCF event last year, and was so impressed with their bowls that I kept coming back for more!
-Fresh Kitchen’s concept is similar to that of Chipotle: You walk up to the counter, choose your bases, pick your vegetables and proteins, and add sauces as needed.
+Fresh Kitchen’s concept is similar to that of Chipotle.
+You walk up to the counter, choose your bases, pick your vegetables and proteins, and add sauces as needed.
 The difference?
 Their entire menu is gluten free, most of their food is free from dairy and processed sugars, and their meats are antibiotic free.
-(They also sell paleo cookies and zucchini brownies if you’re looking to splurge!)
+(They also sell paleo cookies and zucchini brownies!)
 My favorite menu items are the coconut rice, the pesto chicken, and the broccoli, but they have fresh seasonal veggies and other proteins worth a taste as well.
-They recently opened a location in Downtown Orlando, and are also located in South Florida and in the Tampa/St. Pete area.
+They recently opened a location in Lake Mary, and are also located in South Florida and in the Tampa/St. Pete area.

-Located on Park Avenue across from the Morse Museum (check out my recap here), BOCA is a farm-to-table restaurant that sources its food locally and offers seasonal menus.
-I loved their Smoked Cachaca Chicken, but they offer a variety of market specials, including many menu items that are gluten-free or vegetarian.
+Located on Park Avenue across from the Morse Museum, BOCA is a farm-to-table restaurant that sources its food locally and offers seasonal menus.
+They offer a variety of market specials, including many menu items that are gluten-free or vegetarian.
 I’m excited to go back for brunch!

 Olea Mediterranean Grill